noahehall/nodeproto/README.md

   # top for nodeproto
   $ pnpm repo:monitor

-  # pnpm proto SOMECMD
+  # pnpm proto ...
-  # ^ run a command in ALL/SOME pkgs from anywhere within the monorepo
+  # ^ execute cmd|bin in ALL/SOME pkgs from ANYWHERE in monorepo

-  # runs SOMECMD in all workspace packages
+  # ^ runs SOMECMD in all workspace packages
   $ pnpm proto pnpm outdated
   $ pnpm proto pnpm install

-  # pnpm proto pkgjsonscript
-  # runs script in all workspace packages that have the script
+  # ^ runs script in all workspace packages that have the script
   $ pnpm proto jsync
   $ pnpm proto build
   $ pnpm proto repo:cp:configproto